Matthew Cox | Inside True Crime Podcast - WHY MY HOUSE WAS RAIDED... ( FULL PODCAST )

 I've had 35 arrests on my record.

-I got 35 arrests on my record, whether it be violation of probation, new charges, this, that, the other thing.
+I got 35 arrests on my record, whether it be violation of probation, new charges, this, that,

-That's where I met, John.
+That's where I met, Josh, DOCTV-813.

-Josh, DOCTV-813, that's how I met you.
+That's how I met you.

-I met him in the county jail on one of my escapades of missing court, them off-bonding
+I met him in the county jail on one of my SACP.

-me, have to get a new bonds officer.
+Escapades of missing court, them off-bonding me, have to get a new bonds officer.

-That's another thing, too, that I would bond out from one bond company, be out for two
+That's another thing, too, that I would bond out from one bond company, be out for two months,

-months, go to court maybe once.
+go to court maybe once.

 The other time I had missed court, then they would off-bond me, arrest me, go back to jail.

-I'm having my mom go do this go grab this go drop it off over here get this money put it over here
+go grab this go drop it off over here get this money put it over here give it to the bondsman

-give it to the bondsman go sign your fucking name on the dotted line get me out mom love you you know
+go sign your fucking name on the dotted line get me out mom love you you know

-and when I met him in county jail all that was going on and when I first met him I was like
+and when i met him in county jail all that was going on and when i first met him i was like

 because you know when you're in county jail there's a lot of people saying all that stuff like